Investigators are being sent to US research base on Antarctica to look into sexual violence concerns - The Boston Globe

 Advertisement

-A 2022 NSF report found 59% of women said they’d experienced harassment or assault while on the ice.
+A 2022 NSF report found 59 percent of women said they’d experienced harassment or assault while on the ice.
 Alcohol was a factor in some cases.

 In October, the NSF decided to stop serving alcohol at McMurdo Station’s bars, although workers can still buy a weekly alcohol ration from the station store.
 The NSF told the AP the alcohol changes were related to morale and welfare, and were not aimed at preventing sexual harassment or assault.